minjo1234/TIL/3.Resource/CS/Cloud/AWS/Scalability & High Availability.md

 - Scaling that application vertically means running it on a t2.large
 - Vertical scalability is very common for non distributed systems, such as a database
 - RDS, ElastiCache are services that can scale vertically
-- There's usually a limit to how much you can vertically
+- There's usually a limit to how much you can vertically scale (hardware limit)